liumeng1201/android_kernel_samsung_sm8550_S23/README.md

 2. Backup your `init_boot` partition and patch it with KernelSU.
 3. Flash the patched `init_boot` back to your device.
 4. Reboot and enjoy!

-*Note: May also be compatible with Z Fold6 / Z Flip6 (not yet tested).*

 ---